wszczesniak1/Algorithms-and-Data-Structures/README.md

 # Algorithms-and-Data-Structures
-Implementation of some algorithms and data sturctures writen mainly in C and C++.
+Implementation of some algorithms and data sturctures written mainly in C and C++.